If you would like to host a Concept Music workshop for your parish or pastoral area,email us at firstname.lastname@example.org

 Unlocking the Triduum: Is the Easter weekend just a marathon of 60 pieces of music in three days?
 This workshop considers they key texts for the Easter Triduum and investigates music which only happens once a year.
 And it’s all simpler than you might think!

-Sing a New Song: This is a repertoire session looking at the “new” translation of the Mass – now nine years old.
+Sing a New Song: This is a repertoire session looking at the “new” translation of the Mass, launched more than a decade ago.
 This could be the time to expand your repertoire.

 The Singing Community: What should you sing and how do you persuade your assembly to sing it?
 This workshop explores the role of parish musicians and how detailed planning can help build your parish repertoire.